sanskriti16/robustest_documentation_source/teststepmanagement.rst

 .. image:: _static/teststep2.png

-* *Copy step* - this enables you to create a duplicate test step performing the same action as the original test step.
+* :bolditalic:`Copy step` - this enables you to create a duplicate test step performing the same action as the original test step.
 This saves you time taken in re-recording the same test step , when you have to repeatedly perform the same action in the test case

-* *Update Screenshot* - when you first record a test step, RobusTest captures a screenshot of the app page as it was at that moment.
+* :bolditalic:`Update Screenshot` - when you first record a test step, RobusTest captures a screenshot of the app page as it was at that moment.
 If you feel that this screenshot does not adequately represent the test step that was recorded (say, because the page took too long to load), then you can use the 'Update Screenshot' button to capture a new screenshot.

 The screenshot that is thus captured is displayed as the 'Original' screenshot in your run report when you execute the test case as part of a test run.

-* *Play step* - this enables you to execute the test step while in the Automation test session
+* :bolditalic:`Play step` - this enables you to execute the test step while in the Automation test session

-* *Delete step* - this enables you to delete the test step that you have recorded
+* :bolditalic:`Delete step` - this enables you to delete the test step that you have recorded

-* *Show step details*  - clicking on this expands the test step to reveal more options.
+* :bolditalic:`Show step details`  - clicking on this expands the test step to reveal more options.
 You can know more by clicking on :ref:`test-step-details`

 The icons to the left side of the test step relate to actions you can perform on one or more test steps (see screenshot below)